reissbaker/holdup/README.md

 </a>

-Holdup is a tiny but full-featured flow-control library that makes working with promises or callbacks in Javascript easy.
+Holdup is a small but full-featured flow-control library that makes working with promises or callbacks in Javascript easy.
 With Holdup you define the dependencies of your functions and it executes them for you with maximal
 concurrency: you don't have to explicitly state whether they're parallel or